gmohandas/denstatbank/README.md

 Now, let's find a table to get data from the databank.
 The tables method provides a list of all tables containing data currently available in the databank.
-Let's go with the very first one.
+Let's take a look at the first table.

 ```
 >>> tdf = sbc.tables()